 NPAC SMS responds to M-CREATE.
+For the XML interface, ACRR – AuditCreateReply (includes Audit-ID attribute).

 NPAC SMS sends M-EVENT-REPORT to the service provider SOA for the subscriptionAudit creation.
+For the XML interface, N/A.

 The service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 NPAC SMS begins audit.

 NPAC SMS issues a scoped and filtered M-GET for the subscription versions in the audit, to all LSMSs accepting downloads for the NPA-NXX of the subscription version.
+For the XML interface, QLVQ – QueryLsmsSvRequest.

 Local SMS returns M-GET query data.
+For the XML interface, QLVR – QueryLsmsSvReply.

 NPAC SMS performs the necessary comparisons of each subscription version object.

 If a discrepancy is found, NPAC SMS issues a subscriptionAudit-DiscrepancyRpt M-EVENT-REPORT.
+For the XML interface, message is N/A, but attributes are included in message in step 5 in flow B.2.1.1.

 Service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 If a discrepancy is found, NPAC SMS issues the necessary operation to the Local SMS to correct the discrepancy (M-CREATE, M-DELETE, or M-SET).